frkngksl/HintInject/README.md

 1. Go to Import Directory Table from the DataDirectory array of Optional Header.
 2. Traverse the Import Directory Table entries for finding the desired DLL by checking its name field.
-3. After finding the correct entry, go to its Import Lookup Table.
+3. After finding the correct entry, go to its Import Lookup Table by using the OriginalFirstThunk field.
 4. Traverse the all entries in the Import Lookup Table which are pointers to Hint/Name Table entries.
 5. Check import names from the Name field of Hint/Name Table entries.